PyPSA/PyPSA/doc/introduction.rst

 * `pyomo <http://www.pyomo.org/>`_ for preparing optimisation problems (currently only linear)
 * `plotly <https://plot.ly/python/>`_ for interactive plotting
 * `matplotlib <https://matplotlib.org/>`_ for static plotting
+* `cartopy <https://scitools.org.uk/cartopy>`_ for plotting the baselayer map
 * `networkx <https://networkx.github.io/>`_ for some network calculations
 * `py.test <http://pytest.org/>`_ for unit testing
 * `logging <https://docs.python.org/3/library/logging.html>`_ for managing messages

-The optimisation uses pyomo so that it is independent of the preferred solver (you can use e.g. the free software GLPK or the commercial software Gurobi).
+The optimisation uses pyomo so that it is independent of the preferred solver.
+You can use e.g. the free solver `GLPK <https://www.gnu.org/software/glpk/>`_ or the commercial solver `Gurobi <http://www.gurobi.com/>`_) for which free academic licenses are available.

-The time-expensive calculations, such as solving sparse linear equations, are carried out using the scipy.sparse libraries.
+The time-expensive calculations, such as solving sparse linear equations, are carried out using the `scipy.sparse <https://docs.scipy.org/doc/scipy/reference/sparse.html>`_ libraries.

 Mailing list
 ============